 Sharing Folders or Gallery files

 It is not possible to directly share a folder from the Workspace or the Gallery with other users.
-This makes sharing events more granular and easier to track in the audit trail; it also prevents accidental "over sharing" of large folder trees and prevents the creation of problematic "circular" sharing events.
+Instead, use RSpace Documents as the primary vehicle for sharing content.
+This makes sharing events more granular and easier to track in the audit trail.
+It also prevents accidental "over sharing" of large folder trees and prevents the creation of problematic "circular" sharing events.
+This article goes through various alternatives on how to achieve sharing a folder's contents.
+You might also be interested in the general documentation on collaboration and sharing.

 Sharing items into a shared folder